 I have also learned that I now have to live my life as a chicken keeper in preventative mode.
 I have to constantly work to limit stress, keep the coop super clean and dry, and use natural supplements to build my flocks immune systems.

-As a testament to the success of these treatments, this summer, we let several of our broody hens raise babies.
+As a testament to the success of these treatments, last summer, we let several of our broody hens raise babies.
 I was very worried about what might happen.
 Of course, these babies could never leave our property, as our flock is closed forever, but the babies all did very well.
 When the weather turned cold, the young chickens did get some very mild symptoms with a little sneezing and coughing, but the symptoms passed rather quickly and with no treatment beyond my preventative measures that have now become my habits.
 Their immunity is being built, and that’s really what beating this is all about, I think.

 *Please note I was not paid to promote any of these treatments.
 I simply research treatments others had tried and tried them myself.
 My opinions are based only on my experiences treating my chickens.
 If you have any questions, you can post them below, and I will do my best to answer them.
 Please just keep in mind that I cannot diagnose chicken illnesses and believe that no one really can very well over the internet.